ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/create-new-database/general-flow.markdown

       The database's data will be stored at the specified location.
    * **Write a relative path**
      (e.g. `MyWork/MyDatabaseFolder`)
-     The database's data will be stored at the specified location inside your server's data directory.
+     The database's data will be stored at the specified location inside your server's **data directory** (see info below).
    * **Leave field empty**
      The database's data will be stored in the `Databases` directory inside your server's data directory.